 Sam and Erica of The Manini Experience have a very different idea of paradise for a trip of a lifetime:

-Iceland’s paradise is one for adventurers and explorers; those who desire to be alone with the unique beauties of the landscape that Iceland boasts.
+Iceland’s paradise is for adventurers and explorers; those who desire to be alone with the unique beauties of the landscape that Iceland boasts.
 Check out active volcanoes, walk behind waterfalls, and take a dip in any of their natural hot springs.
-Drive the Ring Road and the Golden Circle and explore the unpaved roads that wind wistfully throughout the countryside.
+Drive the Ring Road and the Golden Circle and explore the unpaved roads that wind wistfully through the countryside.
 Take epic selfies to preserve your epic memories.
 Whatever you do, just go.
-Go to Iceland, the land of elves, vikings, mystery, and beauty.
+Go to Iceland, the land of elves, Vikings, mystery, and beauty.

 Trip of a Lifetime: London